Avoid breaking promises and improve customer service with these three steps

 It’s impossible to avoid service failures entirely.
 Even the best companies and customer service professionals occasionally make mistakes, but there’s still an opportunity to avoid customer misery by monitoring your promises.
 This allows you to identify and react to problems before your customer is affected.
 It also gives customers assurance that you are watching out for them.

-Kymber admitted that this manual process was time-consuming.
-It’s something that she was able to do as a supervisor, but the customer service reps on her team didn’t have the same ability to monitor orders.
+Kymber admitted this manual process was time-consuming.
+It’s something she was able to do as a supervisor, but the customer service reps on her team didn’t have the same ability to monitor orders.
 Because of this, the company could benefit from better internal communication systems.
 An automated system might notify someone in customer service if an order is delayed.
-An internal messaging system could allow customer service, the warehouse and even the third-party delivery company to collaborate on problematic orders such as mine.
+An internal messaging system could allow customer service, the warehouse, and even the third-party delivery company to collaborate on problematic orders like mine.

-- Collaborate with multiple departments in real time to access the expertise that your customers need
+- Collaborate with multiple departments in real time to access the expertise your customers need

 - Find information faster in multiple channels by using Slack’s search capabilities